Back to the Basics

 Why?
 Well, without it, nothing in our bodies could be repaired.
 Without it, we cannot grow and develop.
 Without it, we would cease to exist.

 When looking at a nutritional label, every gram of protein will account for four of the calories listed.
 We will break down nutritional labels in a later post.

 Proteins are made up of amino acids; which are further divided into two categories: essential and non-essential.
 Essential means that we MUST get it from nutrition.
 Our bodies are incapable of creating it from other amino acids.

 Lastly, the cool part about proteins is that they can be broken down and turned into energy through a process called gluconeogenesis (gluco = glucose [sugar/carbohydrate], neo = new, genesis = creation).
 This is very cool because if we don’t have the next two carbohydrates or fat for fuel, then our liver will just create energy.

 Fat For More Storage

 Fat is the next macronutrient we will talk about.
 Its primary purpose is to provide us with energy.
-It does other things like thermally insulate us for colder weather (not the Zac Brown Band song), support visceral organs, and make us better snuggle buddies.
+It does other things like thermally insulating us for colder weather (not the Zac Brown Band song), supporting visceral organs, and making us better snuggle buddies.

 When looking at the same nutritional label, one gram of fat will equal nine calories of the total listed.